truongkimson/telegram-bot-sa52/README.md

 # Intro
 Source code for Telegram chat bot used in NUS ISS GdipSA cohort 52's students chat room.

+The bot is currently hosted on Heroku.
+The bot can be found on Telegram using @sa52_bot handle

 # Features
 The main functions are sending out reminders to submit daily temperature reading and updates from teaching staffs.